XiLin03/XiLin03.github.io/content/_index.md

               * Read over 10 relevant papers to determine a specific area of interest.
               * Built Isaac Gym reinforcement learning environments and imported the parameter model of the robotic arm to simulate training of robotic arm gripping and stacking cube tasks, adjusted parameters according to requirements, and completed related experiments.
               * Designed an academic poster.

         - title: Research Assistant
           company: Dalian University of Technology
+          company_url: ''
+          company_logo: org-gc
+          location: supervised by Associate Prof. Xuetao Zhang
+          date_start: '2022-10-01'
+          date_end: '2022-06-01'
+          description: |2-
+              Responsibilities include:

+              * Read literature related to deep learning and computer vision.
+              * Detected objects in images and videos using the YOLO v5 model.
+              * Completed the paper based on experimental results.
+Prepared for the academic poster and presentations at a conference.
+              * Now learning the knowledge concerning SLAM.

+        - title: Research Assistant
+          company: Dalian University of Technology